hong539/setup_dev_environment/README.md

 # setup_dev_environment

-prepare my dev enviroment on Linux
+Prepare my dev-enviroment on a Linux machine(Could be a physical or virtual machine) and use vscode with ssh plugin to connect this.

 ## Linux distribution/languages/shell/CLI (command line tools)/skills/tools...etc?